Minnesota Continuing Legal Education

 Continuing education requirements impose an expensive and often useless cost on licensed practitioners.
 That’s true for lawyers, real estate brokers, doctors and other licensed workers.
 IJ and attorneys from four other firms are bringing this problem directly to the justices of the Minnesota Supreme Court.
 The justices regulate lawyers and set requirements to earn and maintain a license to practice law in the Land of 10,000 Lakes.

 On-demand CLEs are more convenient, relevant, affordable and numerous than in-person CLEs and live-webcast CLEs.
-The Minnesota Supreme Court should repeal the cap of 15 hours in the triannual reporting cycle.
+Yet the Minnesota Supreme Court capped on-demand CLEs to 15 hours in the triannual reporting cycle.
 Lawyers should be free to earn all 45 hours of required CLEs from the vast libraries of on-demand classes relevant to their practice.

 Case Documents